CloudWizard’s Security & Access Architecture

 • Least‑privilege permissions limited to read‑only API actions (Describe, List, Get)

-• Unique External ID per client to prevent unauthorized role assumption
+• Unique External ID per client to prevent unauthorised role assumption

 • Short‑lived STS credentials that expire automatically

-• Immediate revocation capability via IAM role removal
+• Immediate revocation capability via IAM role modification or removal

 The role cannot create, modify, or delete resources.